ARCS2060 Archaeology Field School

 Students need to provide their own dinners, stationery (pens, pencil, ruler), appropriate outdoor wear for hiking and field work - including for wet weather (e.g., rainjacket) – sturdy closed-in walking shoes (steel caps are not required), hats, sun block, water bottles.

 Some meals, notably breakfast and lunch will be provided.
 Students will be required to provide their own evening meal.
+Information about accommodation will be provided closer to the field school commencement.

 Travel between The University of Queensland and the field site will be arranged by the School of Social Science.